-Customer Service vs Customer Support and 6 Key Qualities
+Customer Service vs. Customer Support and 6 Key Qualities

 High-quality customer support and customer service help businesses create stable connections with clients.
 Some authors use the expressions customer support and customer service interchangeably, but essentially the terms are not the same.
 They mean different functions carried out by the customer and the service departments separately.
 Continue reading this post to discover in which characteristics customer support is different from customer service.